Kaylee Hottle

-Kaylee Hottle (born 2007) is an American actress who stars in and is primarily known for her appearance in the 2021 film Godzilla vs. Kong and its 2024 sequel film Godzilla x Kong: The New Empire.
+Kaylee Beth Hottle (March 17, 2008 – July 21, 2026) was a deaf American actress who starred in the monster film Godzilla vs. Kong (2021) and its sequel, Godzilla x Kong: The New Empire (2024).
 For the latter, she was nominated for the Saturn Award for Best Performance by a Younger Actor.

-Background
+Early life

+Kaylee Beth Hottle was born on March 17, 2008, in Atlanta, Georgia, to an all-deaf family, with her father's side having four generations of deaf relatives.
+She was fluent in American Sign Language (ASL).
+She was of Korean descent through her mother.
+She attended the Texas School for the Deaf in Austin, Texas, where she competed in track and field.

+Career

-Hottle was born in 2007 to an all-deaf family, with her father's side having four generations of deaf relatives, and is fluent in American Sign Language.
-In 2017, she appeared in a commercial for the video relay service Convo.
-She also appeared in other commercials, as well as the informational project 10 Deaf Children: One powerful Message, aimed at promoting support for the Deaf community in their pursuit of equal rights.
-She attends the Texas School for the Deaf in Austin, Texas where she competes in Track and Field.
+Hottle began her career with commercials.
+In 2017, at age nine, she appeared in a commercial for the video relay service Convo.
+She also appeared in other commercials, as well as the informational project 10 Deaf Children: One Powerful Message, aimed at promoting support for the Deaf community in their pursuit of equal rights.

-For the 2021 film Godzilla vs. Kong, casting-director Sarah Halley Finn looked for a deaf actress for the deaf character Jia through a network of casting-directors and theaters, and she was guided to Hottle by an assistant director from the earlier film Kong: Skull Island who saw her in a Convo commercial.
-The film was Hottle's feature-film debut.
-Starring actors, Rebecca Hall and Alexander Skarsgård, learned ASL so they and Hottle could communicate on set when not acting, like how Jia uses ASL to communicate with Kong.
+For the 2021 film Godzilla vs. Kong, casting director Sarah Halley Finn looked for a deaf actress for the deaf character Jia through a network of casting-directors and theaters, and was guided to Hottle by an assistant director from the earlier film Kong: Skull Island (2017) who had seen her in a Convo commercial.
+The film was Hottle's feature-film debut, in which her character uses American Sign Language to communicate with the giant gorilla Kong.
+Starring actors Rebecca Hall and Alexander Skarsgård learned ASL so they and Hottle could communicate on set when not acting.
+Also in 2021, she appeared in an episode of the action television series Magnum P.I.

 Hottle reprised her role as Jia for the 2024 film Godzilla x Kong: The New Empire, for which she was nominated for the Saturn Award for Best Performance by a Younger Actor at the 52nd Saturn Awards.